Minister Edna E. Simmons was born on February 23, 1960 to the late Willie (Hickey) Davis and Mattie J. Simmons in Butler County.

 Edna leaves to cherish her memories: her children, Kamau (Shantilla) Simmons of Lawrenceville, GA, Markell Simmons, Tamyaha Simmons, and Evan Simmons, all of Greenville, AL; six sisters: Katie (John) McClain, Ellen Ball , both of Montgomery, AL, Gloria (Mitchell) Jones of Anderson, AL, Margaret Gray of Greenville, AL, Brooksie Davis of Tuscaloosa, AL and Maxine (Brain) Warren of Columbus, GA; six brothers: Willie (Shonda) Gray of Fort Deposit, Willie C. Davis of Detroit, MI, Russell Davis, Curtis (Elizabeth) Gray, Bruce Crenshaw all of Greenville, AL, and Corey (LaRhonda) Gray of New Baltimore, MI; one uncle Houston Simmons Sr; three grandchildren: that she loved so dearly, Nacari Simmons, Paris Simmons, and Brielle Simmons.
 Two special cousins, Mary J. Simmons and Mable J. Crenshaw and a host of nieces, nephews, cousins and other relative friends.

-To send flowers to Minister Edna Earl Simmons' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Minister Edna Earl Simmons, please visit our floral store.